 IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of substance use disorder.
-(Core)
+The program must provide instruction and experience in pain management if applicable for the specialty, including recognition of the signs of substance use disorder. ^(Core) [The Review Committee may further specify]

 [The Review Committee may specify required didactic and clinical experiences]